JzuvGTI/bucketware/README.md

 [![ENet version](https://img.shields.io/badge/enet-1.3.17-green)](https://github.com/moien007/enet)
 ### tutorial
 [![setup tutorial](https://cdn.discordapp.com/attachments/851010233241305109/851517302662496286/bucketwarethun.jpg)](https://www.youtube.com/watch?v=g3gdn78xWt8 "Bucketware install")
-## Version 1.3.1
+## Version 1.5
-What new in 1.3.1
+What new in 1.5
-Auto collect for autofarm
+Added Casino hack/typer
-More hacks
+Added Drop all items from inventory
-Fixed bugs
+Added leave if mod joins

 This project is still indev
 if you have any questions about this project you can ask them at discord my discord is:Fyrax#7192